Use up the crumbs at the bottom of the Weetbix box in these healthy Apple Weetbix Pikelets. Great for kid’s lunchboxes or as a healthy snack.

 These pikelets are not sweet like other pikelet recipes.
 We’re trying to keep sugar down to a minimum, so these pikelets only contain the sugar that’s already in the Weetbix, which isn’t much.

 Serve plain, or spread with jam or peanut butter or honey for a pikelet sandwich treat.
-Or as an afternoon snack, dollop with yoghurt and drizzle with honey.

 - Mix dry ingredients